 - Amicably Divorced: Despite being divorced, Jonesy's parents still get along quite well and reveal they broke up due to just marrying too young and having different interests.
 So, out of convenience for their daughter, her father agreed to look after Jonesy while the mother went off to pursue her dream of going to law school to better support her.

 - Amazingly Embarrassing Parents: Jonesy's father loves to make puns and her mother is a self-proclaimed dork.

 - Anticlimax: The first four issues features a subplot of the principal of Jonesy's school growing supicious of her and that a lot of odd occurances happens when she's around.
-She eventually does confirm her suspicions after seeing Jonesy use her power at the prom (albeit telling the attendants to have fun), but Jonesy quickly shuts her down by giving her a "World of Cardboard" Speech and stating that she doesn't have any proof to her claims otherwise.
+She eventually does confirm her suspicions after seeing Jonesy use her power at the prom (albeit telling the attendants to have fun), but Jonesy quickly shuts her down by giving her a speech and stating that she doesn't have any proof to her claims otherwise.
 After that the subplot is dropped entirely.

 - Becareful What You Wish For: Jonesy uses her powers to have Stuff come down to Plymouth and meet her personally.
 It seems like a dream come true...until he reveals he's nothing more then a shallow jerk who cares more about his fame then anything and utterly refuses to compromise on his creative decisions.